NixOS/rfcs/rfcs/0000-commonmark-docs.md

 reader isn't perfect, but in the process of putting together the quick demo below, it was easy to fix 5 bugs already.

-We propose to keep the man pages as Docbook for now.
+We propose to convert man pages to CommonMark as well.
+However, this transition need not happen concurrently to the format transition for the rest of the documentation.
 They are self-contained documents, whose form is constrained by convention and the limits of the man page format.
 When the time comes to convert the man pages as well, we can turn here again to prior art.
 The Kubernetes project uses [md2man][md2man] to generate man pages from CommonMark.
 This is a small Go command with a 4.1MB closure size (including 2MB for `tzdata`).

 [gatsby]: https://gatsbyjs.org
 [sphinx]: https://www.sphinx-doc.org